 Stay safe with World Nomads travel safety alerts - follow us

-Bolivia declared a health alert on Tuesday in northern La Paz department after a 14-year-old boy died from bubonic plagueabout 6 years ago
+Bolivia declared a health alert on Tuesday in northern La Paz department after a 14-year-old boy died from bubonic plagueover 6 years ago

-Bolivia: U.S. Embassy La Paz advises of the possibility of demonstrations and roadblocks in and around the Oruro region next week.about 6 years ago
+Bolivia: U.S. Embassy La Paz advises of the possibility of demonstrations and roadblocks in and around the Oruro region next week.over 6 years ago

-Bolivia: U.S. Embassy La Paz Warden Message: demonstrations and roadblocks in various regions around the country.about 6 years ago
+Bolivia: U.S. Embassy La Paz Warden Message: demonstrations and roadblocks in various regions around the country.over 6 years ago

 Recommended vaccinations for La Paz